gwisk/gradguide/README.md

 **Grad Folder**: [(Click here!)](https://drive.google.com/drive/folders/1vI2JCuJCNmggk-SFkw5LnA046zGItzvM?usp=sharing)

-**Email:** <george.iskander@yale.edu>
+**Email:** <georgeiskander@uchicago.edu>

 **If you want to see my CV and SOP, feel free to email me.**

-COVID-19
+COVID-19 Pandemic and Grad School
 ========
-A lot of students have had questions about COVID-19 and how it could potentially affect the application process.
-At the time of writing (Sept.
-3 2020), most, if not all universities have announced they are waiving the GRE subject tests.
-The GRE subject test administrations have been cancelled this fall, so I can only imagine schools will waive the requirements.
-Some will still require the regular GRE, however.

-I recommend applying to more programs than you originally planned to, if you are financially able.
-I recommend this since budget cuts have forced some schools to cut the number of open positions.
-Considering this, I believe it is best to cast a wide net and apply to a variety of programs to ensure success.
+A lot of students have had questions about the pandemic and how it could potentially affect the application process.
+When I wrote this guide last year, in 2020, virtually every program went test optional.
+Some even refused to ask for test scores.
+The advice I gave then was that if the majority of programs folks were applying to were optional, it was best to not take the test and focus efforts on the rest of the application.
+I had hope that programs, forced by the pandemic to abandon standardized tests, would continue to not require them.
+It seems that many aren't asking for them anymore, but some have unfortunately gone back to requiring them.
+Furthermore, the pandemic forced many schools to cut funding, and the number of grad school positions was first on the cutting block for many programs.
+So, in light of all this, my advice is this.
+Apply to as many programs as you are financially able to, because it's, frankly, gotten harder to get in.
+So, cast a wide net.
 Furthermore, I don't think it's a bad idea to take some time during winter break to apply to jobs, post-baccalaureate opportunities, or internships to expand your options in case admissions do not pan out (but I sincerely hope you get into the programs you want to).

+As for standardized tests, make your list of schools and see how many require or don't require tests.
+If you have a ton of programs you want to apply to and maybe only one requires the GRE, say, then is it really worth it to study and pay to take the test for that one program?
+Not really.
+But if a sizeable percentage of your programs require the GRE, then it's probably best to revise for it.

+Thankfully, however, a lot of schools have been flexible, because taking the GRE nowadays especially is tough.
+If you genuinely cannot take it for whatever reason (financial, health issues, and so on), it's worth talking to the program director and asking if they can waive the test requirement.
+I've heard folks have had success in doing this, so it's worth considering doing this.